jpcosteira/CIV5164Z_PIV/Auxiliar/YoloPipeline/README.md

 Open a browser window and type http://localhost:7860 or http://your.server.ip.address:7860

-3-To stop do a CTL-C if running as in 1- and then type
+3-To stop type (you must interrupt with  CTL-C if running as in 1- and)

 ```shell
 $ docker compose down